 Nha Trang is the popular beach destination for people in Vietnam.
-White, sandy beaches are nestled amongst the dramatic backdrop of mountains and with nineteen islands to choose from, it is no wonder that this is a popular place for tourists to make their pilgrimage.
-This is the perfect place to learn how to dive, while still keeping your budget in check.
+White, sandy beaches are imposed against a dramatic backdrop of mountains, and with nineteen islands to choose from, it is no wonder that this is a popular place for tourists.
+This is the perfect spot to learn how to dive, while still keeping your budget in check.
 While the beaches are nice, keep in mind this place is very, very popular and can sometimes be a bit of a hassle or full of drunk backpackers.

-- Hostel Prices: Dorms start at $7 USD per night, while private rooms start at $8 USD per night.
+- Hostel Prices: Dorms start at $6 USD per night, while private rooms average $12-20 USD per night for a double.

-- Budget Hotel Prices: Expect to pay from $ 9 USD per night to stay in a budget hotel.
+- Budget Hotel Prices: Expect to pay from $ 9-18 USD per night to stay in a budget hotel for a double room

 - Average Cost of Food: Street food starts at $.75 USD.
 Local food in restaurants starts at $1.50 USD; Western food is more expensive at $3.50 USD and up.

 - Transportation Costs: A cyclo taxi is your best bet at only $1 USD per kilometer.
 Other taxis start at $1 USD per kilometer.
 Buses are crowded but rarely cost more than $.50 USD.
 If you stay near the beach, however, you likely won’t need any transportation.

 Money Saving Tips